 Fatigue

-You may experience fatigue during your treatments.
-This is usually temporary and may be related to different reasons (medication, stress, the disease, anemia, dehydration, ...)
+You may experience fatigue and dizziness during your treatment.
+This is usually temporary and may be related to different reasons (medication, stress, the disease, dehydration, ...).

 Maintain a good level of activity but rest when you feel the need to.